 Local businessman Mel Morris took over the club following McClaren's failure but despite initial investment - and nine managers in a five-and-a-half year spell - has failed to spearhead the club back into the Premier League.

-Three play-off defeats have come during his tenure and now under Wayne Rooney the club only survived relegation to League One in 2020/21 by a point.
+Three play-off defeats came during his tenure and under former manager Wayne Rooney the club only survived relegation to League One in 2020/21 by a point.

 Morris' spending eventually caught up with him when the club were put into administration in September 2021.
 The club incurred a 12-point penalty as a result.

 Derby County were finally taken out of administration after local property firm Clowes Developments completed their takeover of the club in July 2022.

 It was too late for Rooney though, he quit the club the week before saying Derby needed someone with "fresh energy" to lead them in League One.

 They missed out on the League One play-offs in agonising fashion as a controversial penalty and subsequent red card for Curtis Davies saw them beaten by play-off bound Sheffield Wednesday on the final day of the season.

 The Rams knew that victory would guarantee a play-off place, but that simply matching or bettering Peterborough's result against Barnsley would also be enough to remain in the top six.